 15: Picnic areas under gum trees with built in braais (bbq):

 16: The MOUNTAINS of (cheap) fresh fruit and veg:

-17: Koppies (table topped hills) and towns sometimes 200km apart:
+17: Koppies (table-topped hills) and towns sometimes up to 200 km apart:

 18: Roadside farm shops, aloe and dust combo: